 Social emotional learning is meant to cultivate and enhance various aspects of students' abilities, including self-awareness, self-management, social awareness, relationship skills, and responsible decision-making, hence, integrating the self-development as much as the integration of this in the environment.
 The incorporation of blended learning and social-emotional learning (SEL) within the science education curriculum offers students a comprehensive educational experience that promotes both academic development and emotional well-being, as well as cultivates the interpersonal competencies essential for their future and societal developments (Greenberg et.al., 2017).
 The need for taking into account social and cultural frameworks in science education across many cultural boundaries was emphasised by Gaskell (2003).
 This could inform the ways blended learning is varied and carried out by the learners, and this could also tell on the structuring of science education programme.
 Through procedures that maintained a secure and interesting learning environment, allowing students to interact in small groups, and emphasizing unambiguous classroom participation standards, active involvement in the curriculum was promoted.
 With laboratories serving as the primary locations for practical scientific investigation, the implementation of science curriculum via blended learning can promote a student identity related to active involvement and success in science.

 8.1.
-Studies On Blended Learning And Social Emotional Learning
+Studies on Blended Learning and Social Emotional Learning

 Different studies have been carried out to ascertain the relationship between blended learning and socio emotional learning.
 It seeks to show how the various learning platforms may be more inclined towards improving socioemotional learning improving the overall learning outcomes.